-Specifications Resources The Airex® Balance Pad Elite has a special waffle texture, making this pad slip-resistant to keep you in place during your balance training exercises.
-The Balance Pad Elite is great for balance, mobility, standing stability and motor-skill...
+The Airex® Balance Pad Elite has a special waffle texture, making this pad slip-resistant to keep you in place during your balance training exercises.
+The Balance Pad Elite is great for balance, mobility, standing stability and motor-skill training, improving joint...
 View full product details

-Specifications The Airex® Balance Pad Mini has a smooth surface and small shape, making it ideal for single-handed or one-legged exercises.
-Due to the yielding foam, you will constantly be challenged to maintain balance and stabilize your joints, improving...
+The Airex® Balance Pad Mini has a smooth surface and small shape, making it ideal for single-handed or one-legged exercises.
+Due to the yielding foam, you will constantly be challenged to maintain balance and stabilize your joints, improving over time...
 View full product details

 SPRI’s balance and stability training tools, like balance pads and balance beams, offer a variety of options that can be used in conjunction with strength-training workouts.
 Fitness experts advise that balance and stability exercises be used to help get the most out of other types of workouts because they help retrain the muscles, strengthen the core, prime the nervous system, and assist with body alignment and posture.
 Balance-training workouts can also add balance challenges to other workouts like crunches, pushups, lunges, and squats, and they are ideal as active-rest training station activities during circuit workouts.

 Balance Pads offer moderate stability training that helps improve joint stability, standing stability, and motor-skill training.
 Balance Pads, commonly made of closed-cell foam, have a non-slip texture for safety, and the extra-large version offers more surface area to accommodate both feet or the entire lower body.